Blendify/blender-manual/blender_docs/manual/editors/outliner.rst

 are available for collections, objects, bones, modifiers and constraints.

 By default only the temporary viewport visibility is enabled.
-The other options can be enabled in the *Restriction Toggles* option in the outliner filter.
+The other options can be enabled in the *Restriction Toggles* option in the Outliner filter.

-* Holding :kbd:`Shift` sets or unsets the value to all its child collections or objects.
+- Holding :kbd:`Shift` sets or unsets the value to all its child collections or objects.
-* Holding :kbd:`Ctrl` isolates the object or collection, so they are the only ones with its value set.
+- Holding :kbd:`Ctrl` isolates the object or collection, so they are the only ones with its value set.

 Visibility (eye icon)
    Toggles the visibility of the object in the 3D View.